 Precautions to Take While Bathing With Baby

-It is necessary to remember that your baby is still getting used to the world around him.
-So he needs all the support he can get, especially during the bath.
-This is extremely important since you yourself will be engaged in bathing.
+It is necessary to remember that your baby is still getting used to the world around them.
+So, they need all the support they can get, especially during the bath.
+This is extremely important since you will also be engaged in bathing.
 Here are some precautions to take while bathing with a baby.

 Babies who are just a few days old don’t need a proper bath and, in fact, giving them one can lead to problems.
 The umbilical cord stump of the child needs to heal completely and fall off and the wound around the navel needs to heal completely to avoid any chances of infection.